2025 Porsche Supercup

+Alessandro Ghiretti won the Drivers' Championship driving for Schumacher CLRT.

-The 2025 Porsche Mobil 1 Supercup was the 33rd Porsche Supercup season, a GT3 production one-make racing series sanctioned by Porsche Motorsports GmbH in the world.
+The 2025 Porsche Mobil 1 Supercup was the 33rd Porsche Supercup season, a one-make stock car racing series sanctioned by Porsche Motorsports GmbH in the world.
 It began on 16 May at Imola Circuit, Italy and ended on 7 September at the Autodromo Nazionale di Monza, Italy, after eight races, all of which are support events for the 2025 Formula One World Championship.

 2024 champion Larry ten Voorde retired from the series for 2025, with fellow Dutchman Flynt Schuring taking over the No. 12 Schumacher CLRT entry.

+The championship was won by French driver Alessandro Ghiretti, driving for the Schumacher CLRT team.
+Ghiretti finished 17 points ahead of BWT Lechner Racing driver Robert de Haan and 27 points ahead of his Schumacher CLRT teammate, Schuring.

+Schuring comfortably won the rookie championship ahead of Janne Stiak, while Schumacher CLRT won the teams championship with a 51 point gap to BWT Lechner Racing.